 Your department head or advisor must include the following information in the petition:

-- Justification for the readmission request, including extenuating circumstances beyond the student’s control.
+- Justification for the readmission request, including extenuating circumstances beyond the student’s control and how the circumstances leading to the dismissal will be addressed upon readmission.

 - A list of courses and grades expected in each course that will raise the student’s regular and overall GPAs to at least 3.000.